Amphibians

 This family of frogs range from Nicaragua to Brazil with the majority living in northwestern South America.
 They inhabit, moist, tropical rainforest.

-- The name dart-poison frog is derived from a practice of the Indians of the Ember Choco in Colombia, in which they rub their blowgun darts onto the backs of golden poison frogs to load the darts with poison.
+- The name dart-poison frog is derived from a practice of the Native People of the Ember Choco in Colombia, in which they rub their blowgun darts onto the backs of golden poison frogs to load the darts with poison.

 White's Tree Frog